practicalli/clojure/reference/clojure-syntax/parenthesis.md

 ## The Parenthesis hangup
 Some raise the concern that there are "too many brackets" in Clojure.

-Closure doesn't require any additional parens compared to other languages, it simply moves the open parens to the start of the expression giving a clearly defined structure to the code
+Clojure doesn't require any additional parens compared to other languages, it simply moves the open parens to the start of the expression giving a clearly defined structure to the code

 With support for higher order functions, functional composition and threading macros, Clojure code typically uses fewer parens than other languages especially as the scope of the problem space grows.

 All languages use parens to wrap a part of an expression, requiring additional syntax to identify the boundaries of each expression so it can be parsed by humans and computers alike.
-Cloure uses a single way to express everything, homoiconicity, where as most other languages require additional syntax for differnt parts of the code.
+Clojure uses a single way to express everything, homoiconicity, where as most other languages require additional syntax for different parts of the code.

 Using parens, Clojure has a well defined structure that provides a clearly defined scope to every part of the code.
 There is no requirement to remember a long list of ad-hoc precedence rules, e.g. [JavaScript operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence).